For Regular Submissions

 Rights & Rules

 All rights revert to the authors upon publication.
 To get technical, we require First Serial Rights, meaning we want to be the first media outlet to publish your poems.
-They may have been posted online to personal blogs or message boards, self-published as chapbooks, etc, but any third party venue that provides content to a readership is considered publication, regardless of the format.
-If you submitted someone work, and they chose to publish it, then that means it’s been published and we don’t want it.
+They may have been posted online to personal blogs or message boards, self-published as chapbooks, etc., but any third party venue that provides content to a readership is considered publication, regardless of the format.
+If you submitted work to someone, or they solicited work from you, and they chose to publish it, then that means it’s been published and we don’t want it.

 Though authors do retain all rights to their work, we post everything we publish on the back-issues section of the website six months after print publication, and so require Non-Exclusive Digital Rights.

-Response times vary, but we can generally make a decision within 4-8 weeks.
-If you haven’t heard back from us in two months, feel free to query by email, as submissions sometimes do get lost in the mail.
+Response times vary, but we can generally make a decision within 1-2 months, but occasionally it takes longer.
+If you haven’t heard back from us in three months, feel free to query by email—it’s very rare that we take longer than that.

 Please note that you cannot revise a poem while it’s being considered.
 If we decide we’d like to publish any of them, you will have an opportunity to revise author galleys at that time.
 Updating submissions is too time-consuming for our small staff.
 Please proof-read your work carefully before you submit.
 That said, we’re looking for the best poems we can find.
 Typos happen; we don’t frivolously discard poems because of them.